PranjalKumar09/spring_projects/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ---

-This version of the README provides a clearer, well-structured description of your repository and the technologies involved.
-It also provides users with detailed setup instructions and a professional outline of the project.
-Let me know if you'd like to add anything else!# spring_projects